 Siegers have abilities which allow them to deal with waves of minions easily, whether on offense or defense.

 Wild heroes have tools which enable them to be effective clearing Jungle camps early in the game.

 Zoners have tools which enable them to zone out or otherwise corral enemies by contr

-This the resouece collected by players to increase card points.
+This the resource collected by players to increase card points.
 These points are then used to place cards in your card slots.
-Each card or upgrade card requires a certain amount of points to equipped.
+Each card or upgrade card requires a certain amount of points to equiped.